Facetting.

 This reference entry describes categories of equipment and material encountered in the lapidary trade.
 Definitions, typical specifications, and usage ranges are drawn from published manufacturer documentation and standard glossaries.
 It does not constitute instruction, training, or professional advice.
 Readers interested in acquiring equipment should consult a qualified retailer or craftsperson.

 Where a manufacturer or product name appears in the text, it is illustrative.
-Links to retailer listings elsewhere on the site are affiliate links and are disclosed as such.
+Outbound links elsewhere on the site go to the source retailer; the site is not currently enrolled in any affiliate program.
+See the disclosures page for the catalogue’s data-sourcing and editorial policy.

 Definition